aakriiti2504/Kickstarter_Analysis/README.md

  ### - Descriptive Statistics:

  The dataset can be used to calculate the mean and other statistical values.
-The tabulated datat can be seen in the picture below.
+The tabulated data can be seen in the picture below.
 Various statistical formulas can be used to calculate the same.
 Here, the mean, median, upper and lower quartiles, inter quartile ranges for goal and pledged columns have been calculated.
 With the inclusion of statistical data, Louise can carry on with her campaign with confidence.
 Information is presented to Louise so that she can be informed of the campaign strategy.
 The organization and sorting of data provides strength to our analysis.

 ![1 5 2 table](https://user-images.githubusercontent.com/23488019/139599785-38a71e09-2168-46ef-a2c2-2cdd90876315.png)
 ---